Varsity Sports (South Africa): 2012

 In 2012, the only events held were for rugby sevens and beach volleyball.

 Ten teams took part in sevens rugby.
 They were, UFS, NMMU, UCT, TUT, UP-Tuks, UWC, NWU-Pukke, Limpopo, Maties and UJ.
 The University of Stellenbosh won the first rugby sevens title.
 They won both of the tournaments, held in Plettenberg Bay and Margate.

 Seven teams took part in beach volleyball.
 They were UWC, UJ, UP-Tuks, UCT, Limpopo, NMMU and TUT.
 The University of the Western Cape won the tournament.
 The Plettenbrg Bay event was called off before the final, due to bad weather.

 2013

 In 2013, the season began with a three meeting athletics series.
 The overall winner was UP-Tuks.

 That was followed by a women's field hockey tournament, which was won by Maties.

 The 2013 Varsity Football tournament was won by UP-Tuks.

+The 2013 Women's Varsity Football tournament was won by UJ Ladies.

-The netball competition was won by UFS-Kovsies.
+The inaugural Varsity Netball competition was won by UFS-Kovsies.

 The 2013 rugby sevens and volleyball tournaments were won by defending champions Maties and UWC respectively.